aitap/maskaddress/README.md

 the service with the same name must not already exist; when uninstalling, the service must be stopped.
 Run the executable without command line arguments to perform the masking in a standalone process.

+### Loopback address as destination ###

+If the actual and the mask address reside in subnets accessible by different routes, the masking may not work.
+For example, this may happen if `FROM` is somewhere accessible via default route while `TO` is a loopback address.
+The proper fix for this would be to set the source and destination addresses in rewritten packets based on the routing table, but in lieu of that, here are the available workarounds:

+ * `#define MASKADDR_TO_LOOPBACK 1` to remember the original local
+   address, but set source and destination addresses to a loopback address where applicable
+ * Only use `MASKADDR_FROM` and `MASKADDR_TO` accessible
+   via the same route